brodieaustin/poisoned-well-novel/poisoned-well.md

 "Yes."

 They alighted from the wagon.
 "Here, throw this over you."
 He handed her a rough spun blanket.
 It smelled of damp and horse.
-Follow behind me, but notto close, prentend like you're a beggar.
+Follow behind me, but not too close, pretend like you're a beggar.
 Just keep your head down and watch where I go.

 The town around the castle was densely packed and bustled, even at night.
 Near the stables, they passed through a market where the stalls were active with people buying and selling.
 Drink flowed freely from the taverns.
 Soldiers seemed to be everywhere.
-Some patroling the streets, others engaged in the various entertainments the town offered.
+Some patrolling the streets, others engaged in the various entertainments the town offered.

 A few people passing by acknowledged Jory with a nod or wave.
 No one made much notice of Manan.
 She blended into the scene as all of the other cripples and beggars did.
 Each time they turned into a new street, it seemed that there were more rattling cups, more street performers cajoling the crowds for money.